data-apis/scipy-2023-presentation/paper/paper.rst

 data science :cite:`Hunter2007a`:cite:`Perez2011a`:cite:`Seabold2010a`:cite:`Kluyver2016a`,
 machine learning :cite:`Pedregosa2011a`, and deep learning :cite:`Chen2015a`:cite:`Paszke2019a`:cite:`Abadi2016a`:cite:`Frostig2018a`.
 New frameworks pushing forward the state of the art appear every year.
-One unintended consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays :cite:`Vanderwalt2011a` (also known as tensors)—that underpin the scientific Python ecosystem (hereafter referred to as "the ecosystem").
+One consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays :cite:`Vanderwalt2011a` (also known as tensors)—that underpin the scientific Python ecosystem (hereafter referred to as "the ecosystem").

 This fragmentation comes with significant costs, from reinvention and re-implementation of arrays and associated application programming interfaces